Does Frost Build Up on Your Air Conditioner as It Runs?

 Insufficient Airflow

 Adequate airflow is absolutely critical for your air conditioner.
 In fact, the evaporator and condenser coils rely on a steady source of airflow to function properly.
-As indoor air flows through the evaporator coil, for example, the coil helps cool the air by absorbing latent heat in the air stream.
+For example, as indoor air flows through the evaporator coil, the coil helps cool it by absorbing latent heat from the air stream.
 Outdoors, the condenser coil relies on airflow to release heat into the atmosphere.
 A heavy buildup of frost and ice can have the same negative impact on your air conditioner as a clogged air filter.
-Frost and ice can block air from flowing through the coils, preventing them from functioning properly.
-Without a steady source of airflow, your air conditioner won’t be able to cool your home effectively.
+Frost and ice can block airflow through the coils, preventing them from functioning properly.
+Without a steady airflow, your air conditioner won’t cool your home effectively.
 In most cases, the airflow coming from your air conditioner’s vents may feel weaker than usual.

 Poor Cooling Performance